graphql-js/graphene/README.md

   We believe that by providing a complete API you could plug Graphene-JS anywhere your data lives and make your data available through GraphQL.

+Check also the [architecture docs](https://github.com/graphql-js/graphene/blob/master/ARCHITECTURE.md) to see how Graphene-JS is architected to ease the development of GraphQL in JS.

 ## Integrations

 Graphene has multiple integrations with different frameworks: